Police reform in the United States

-As of March 2023, no updated federal police reform legislation has fully passed the United States Congress.
+As of May 2023, no updated federal police reform legislation has fully passed the United States Congress.
 The most recent bill, the George Floyd Justice in Policing Act of 2021, was introduced by then-California Representative Karen Bass in the 117th Congress in response to the murder of George Floyd in May 2020.
 The bill passed the House of Representatives on March 3, 2021, and was received by the Senate six days later on March 9.
 The bill collapsed in September 2021 after failed bipartisan negotiations in the Senate.

 The history of law enforcement in the United States includes many efforts at police reform.
 Early efforts at police reform often involved external commissions, such as the Wickersham Commission, that spelled out reforms but left to the police to implement them, often with limited success.

 A series of U.S. Supreme Court decisions under the Warren Court led to important changes in policing, with respect to civil rights and constitutional law.
 Mapp v.
 Ohio in 1961 and Miranda v.
 Arizona in 1966 were two highly influential court decisions.
 Mapp v.
 Ohio found that evidence obtained in violation of the Fourth Amendment protection against "unreasonable searches and seizures" may not be used in criminal prosecutions.
 Miranda v.
 Arizona required that criminal suspects must be informed of their right to consult with an attorney and of their right against self-incrimination prior to questioning by police.
 These decisions began to set national standards for policing.

 Special commissions, such as the Knapp Commission in New York City during the 1970s, have been used to bring about changes in law enforcement agencies.
 Civilian review boards (permanent external oversight agencies) have also been used as a means for improving police accountability.
 Civilian review boards tend to focus on individual complaints, rather than broader organizational issues that may result in long-term improvements.
+In addition to this, preemptive assessment evaluations can increase the potential of long-term improvement.
+The ability to identify police officers who are susceptible to behavioral issues and violence in high intensity situations can help leaders in law enforcement in being proactive against misconduct.